 For easy printing, download the Protecting 6 GHz Spectrum Usage By Public Power from Interference Issue Brief.

 Electric utilities typically own and operate their own communications systems (wireline and wireless) for mission-critical operations throughout the electric system.
 These private communications networks are designed to remotely control transmission, generation, and distribution assets to ensure the safe and reliable delivery of power to homes, businesses, and communities.
 Many electric utilities, including public power utilities, rely on the 6 gigahertz (GHz) band of spectrum for wireless communications to operate critical electric infrastructure.
-Currently, the Federal Communications Commission (FCC or Commission) has proposed a rule to allow the operation of unlicensed devices in this band.
+In April 2020, the Federal Communications Commission (FCC or Commission) approved an order to allow the operation of unlicensed devices in this band.

 The 6 GHz frequency band, also referred to as “mid-band spectrum,” spans approximately 1,200 MHz of frequency band from 5.9 GHz through 7.1 GHz.
-Electric utilities and other critical infrastructure sectors use this band for critical communications using microwave networks.
+Electric utilities and other critical infrastructure sectors use this spectrum for critical communications using microwave networks.
 Many utility licensees moved into the 6 GHz band in the 1990s after being required by the FCC to leave the 2 GHz band, which was being reallocated for personal communication and mobile satellite services.
 Utilities use microwave networks for fixed point-to-point communications because the technology allows large amounts of data to reliably travel long distances.
-These networks are used to support real-time operations, including supervisory control and data acquisition (SCADA) systems used to monitor and control generating units, transmission lines, and substation equipment, as well as system protection, and voice communications between utility personnel in the field during natural disasters and other emergencies.
+These networks support real-time operations, including supervisory control and data acquisition (SCADA) systems used to monitor and control generating units, transmission lines, and substation equipment.
+They are also used for system protection and voice communications between utility personnel in the field during natural disasters and other emergencies.

 Electric utilities are subject to mandatory reliability standards issued by the North American Electric Reliability Corporation (NERC) and enforced by the Federal Energy Regulatory Commission (FERC).
 They rely on their communications systems to ensure their compliance with these reliability standards.
 Any delay or degradation of communications signals on communication systems used by electric utilities in the 6 GHz band could lead to the disruption of power delivery and/or threaten the safety of workers and customers.
-Thus, utility communications must not experience harmful interference from unlicensed devices in the 6 GHz band and must maintain communications reliability to ensure the safe, reliable, and secure delivery of electric power and compliance with the FERC/NERC reliability standards.
+Thus, utility communications must not experience harmful interference from unlicensed devices in the 6 GHz band and must maintain communications reliability to ensure the safe, reliable, and secure delivery of electric power and compliance with FERC/NERC reliability standards.

 In October 2018, the FCC issued a Notice of Proposed Rulemaking (NPRM) to open the 6 GHz band to unlicensed spectrum sharing.
 The FCC stated in the NPRM, “proposed rules will allow a valuable spectrum resource to be more intensively used to benefit consumers while allowing the existing licensed uses of the 6 GHz band to continue uninterrupted.”
 To address interference concerns, the FCC proposed use of an “automated frequency coordination (AFC)” system to mitigate any potential interference (a suggestion made by technology companies seeking unlicensed use of the band).
 In February 2019, APPA and other major utility trade associations filed joint comments urging the FCC to “not allow unlicensed operations in the 6 GHz band because...the potential for interference is unreasonably high and therefore likely to present significant adverse impact[s] to critical infrastructure communications....”
 This could “put at risk the safety of life, health, and property that incumbent licensees help to protect.”
-The reply comments noted the efficacy of AFC is unsupported by evidence or experience, with no field testing having been conducted.
+The reply comments noted the efficacy of AFC technology is unsupported by evidence or experience, with no field testing having been conducted.

 APPA supports the FCC’s goals of expanded access and usage of spectrum bands.
-However, the Association strongly opposes opening the 6 GHz band to unlicensed users due to the unacceptable risk of interference to mission-critical electric utility communications networks used for SCADA systems that monitor and control transmission, generation units, and substations.
+However, the association strongly opposes opening the 6 GHz band to unlicensed users due to the unacceptable risk of interference to mission-critical electric utility communications networks used for SCADA systems that monitor and control transmission, generation units, and substations.
 There is no evidence that the AFC technology will perform as promised and prohibit interference.
 Moreover, there are no current reasonable alternative bands for utilities to migrate to if interference is not mitigated, while alternatives and ability to handle interference do exist in other bands for those unlicensed users currently seeking access to the 6 GHz band.